Sam Smith: Personal life

-In May 2014, Smith came out to the public as gay and acknowledged a two-month long relationship—since ended—with actor and model Jonathan Zeizel.
-In 2015, at the 57th Annual Grammy Awards when "Stay with Me" won an award for Record of the Year, they said, "I want to thank the man who this record is about, who I fell in love with last year.
-Thank you so much for breaking my heart because you got me four Grammys!"
-In October 2017, Smith stated that their latest album, The Thrill of It All, showed "the gay guy I've become".
+In May 2014, Smith came out to the public as gay and acknowledged they had been in a brief relationship with actor and model Jonathan Zeizel.
+In 2015, at the 57th Annual Grammy Awards when "Stay with Me" won an award for Record of the Year, they said, "I want to thank the man this record is about, whom I fell in love with last year.
+Thank you so much for breaking my heart because you got me four Grammys!".
+In October 2017, Smith stated that their album The Thrill of It All showed "the gay guy I've become".
 In September 2017, Smith revealed a relationship with actor Brandon Flynn in an interview on The Ellen DeGeneres Show.
 In June 2018, it was announced that Smith and Flynn had split after nine months of dating.

 In October 2017, Smith came out as genderqueer, saying, "I feel just as much a woman as I am a man" and speaking of a period in their youth where they "didn't own a piece of male clothing and would wear full makeup while attending school".
-In September 2019, they came out as non-binary and changed their preferred gender pronouns to they/them, stating, "After a lifetime of being at war with my gender I've decided to embrace myself for who I am, inside and out ..."
+In September 2019, they came out as non-binary and changed their pronouns to they/them, stating, "After a lifetime of being at war with my gender I've decided to embrace myself for who I am, inside and out ...".

-Smith is the godparent of close friend and collaborator Jimmy Napes's son.
-Smith identifies as a feminist; they have struggled with body image issues since their preteen years and have been open about this in interviews.
+Smith has struggled with body image issues since preteen years and been open about this in interviews.
+They identify as a feminist.

+Smith is the godparent of close friend and collaborator Jimmy Napes' son.

+Smith confirmed their long-term relationship with fashion designer Christian Cowan to the New York Times in May 2024.